Best daily deals

 The LucidSound LS50X is a pretty bulky headset.

-People playing on the Nintendo Switch might want to check out the SteelSeries Arctis 1 Wireless or Arctis 7p gaming headsets—they’re the only ones on the market that come with a USB-C dongle, and so work wirelessly on Nintendo Switch when undocked.
-The Razer Barracuda X also uses a USB-C dongle, and features an ultra-light build, fantastic battery, and great sound for $99 USD.
+People playing on the Nintendo Switch might want to check out the SteelSeries Arctis 1 Wireless or Arctis 7p gaming headsets—they’re the only ones on the market that come with a USB-C dongle, and so they work wirelessly on Nintendo Switch when undocked.
+The Razer Barracuda X also uses a USB-C dongle, and features an ultra-light build, fantastic battery, and great sound for $99.

-Regardless, if you’re looking for something to future-proof your audio setup, the Turtle Beach Stealth 700 Gen 2 brings a lot to the table for a pretty reasonable price.
+Regardless, if you’re looking for something to future-proof your audio setup, the Turtle Beach Stealth 700 Gen 2 offers a lot for a pretty reasonable price.

 Frequently asked questions about the Turtle Beach Stealth 700 Gen 2